- Published on

 🧠 Generic EmailService Wrapper

-and routes the request to the correct implementation.
+I created a service that reads from EMAIL_PROVIDER in .env and routes the request to the correct implementation.
 This allows for an easy fallback, or potential future experimentation with Brevo.

 const service = new EmailService()